-Annual notes on progress are submitted to the MOD's Investment Approvals Committee and HMT in July.
+A Review Note on progress in year was submitted to the MOD's Investment Approvals Committee in July 2012.

-The Ship Specification, which decomposes the user requirement into specific requirements for each submarine system and attribute, has been fully developed and placed under configuration control with the exception of Outfitting Requirements.
+- 1. The Ship Specification, which decomposes the user requirement into specific requirements for each submarine system and attribute, has been fully developed and placed under configuration control with the exception of Outfitting Requirements.
 The first phase of the platform detailed design programme, Design Intent Definition which confirms the system architectures, completed to plan in December 2012 with a major design review (System Definition Review, SDR) across all of the major systems areas.
-During December 2012, the Annual Report to Parliament was submitted and in March 2013, the MoD Investment Approvals Committee approved the build strategy for the Common Missile Compartment.
+The detailed design of the Pressurised Water Reactor 3 (PWR3) plant is now over half-way through the design phase.
+All significant design decisions have been taken, with the design on track for its Critical Design Review in December 2014; the primary propulsion system exceeded the design maturity requirements for SDR. - 2.
+During December 2012, the Annual Report to Parliament was submitted and in March 2013, the MoD Investment Approvals Committee approved the build strategy for the Common Missile Compartment. - 3.
+The Main Gate Investment decision point has been updated to September 2016.
+This revised date reflect the point at which the project will transition into the build phase.
+The forecasted assessment phase costs have also reduced compared to the previous submission, based on updated forecasts from Industry and maturity of estimates for the assessment phase.